Shop Signs (Part 2) - Shop Sign Letters

 The letter is then cleaned and polished before being sent off to be powder coated.
-When done right, it looks incredible and is very eye catching.
-3D sign letters looks like their a solid , thick, letter.
-The truth is that it’s not.
+This type of sign letters can look incredible and are very eye catching.

-It’s actually hollow inside and has no back panel on it.
+If you were to turn a 3D sign letter around, you’d see that they’re hollow inside and normally have no back panel.
 This keeps the weight down, uses less materials and allows us to do some quite special things like putting LEDs inside the letter.

 3d sign letters are fixed to the wall either through screw fixed brass locators or threaded rods.
 Both methods allow for a high strength secure fixing.